Imagine you own a little shop in a small town and you nearly know all your customers personally.

 What I mean is that if your first contact with a customer revolves around the words “free” and “cheap,” you risk attracting customers who aren’t interested in the value you offer.
 These types of customers are the ones that are most likely to leave.

 It’s better to go after people who recognize the products’ long-term value.
 Focus on them.

 7- Always try to give a better service

 You already know this.
 But it is, without a doubt, the most obvious way to keep consumers by your side.

 Bad customer service is, in reality, the most common cause of customer churn.
 Incompetent and rude employees, as well as unbearably slow service, are the two key reasons why customers leave a company, according to an Oracle Customer Experience Impact Study.

 According to Forum Corporation’s research, 70% of churn is due to poor service.
 Do not underestimate the negative impact of bad customer service!

 According to some studies, 58% will never use a product again after having a bad experience, and 48% of those who have had a bad experience will tell 10 or more other people about it.

 And we are not talking here about really bad service.
-Sometimes an average What is Customer Experience?
-Customer experience refers to the experience of customers with a business’s products and the overall brand.
-When offering products and services to a group of people,…, or what can be called a “meh” experience, is a trigger for churn.
+Sometimes an average customer experience, or what can be called a “meh” experience, is a trigger for churn.
 You simply showed nothing to hook that customer on.

 So, make sure that you provide “best in class” customer service that makes customers, above all, happy.